jessicablank/password-generator/README.md

 ![Octocat](assets/images/octocat.gif "Octocat")

 - **Mobile-Responsive**: Something AMAZING happened! :sparkles: Another Github user forked and reviewed my project.
-Sawyer noted the card was not mobile-responsive. **Thank You Sawyer!** I completed the Bootstrap styling implementation and removed unnecessary CSS.
+Sawyer noted the card was not mobile-responsive. **Thank You Sawyer!** I completed the Bootstrap styling implementation and removed unnecessary CSS to allow for mobile-responsive display.

 - **User-Review**: I sent the link via text to friends for their review.
 They graciously reported the interface as intuitive and functional.
 One user, **Jameson**, said: